exploring self-realization, sacred personhood, and full humanity

 With the publication of “The Comedy,” it is no surprise to learn that the RCC condemned Dante’s work as heretical.
 But here’s “the rest of the story.”

 Over the next 200 years -- despite the censoring, or maybe because of it -- “The Comedy” became lauded as one of the greatest literary masterpieces of all time.
-Well, how awkward.
-It becomes increasingly difficult to maintain a ban on something that everyone is so thrilled about, it’s just not cachet, and so, as a publicity move, like a cheap politician shifting gears with the latest poll, Dear Mother Church reclaimed Dante’s poem as one of its own.
+Well, how awkward for Dear Mother.
+It becomes increasingly difficult to maintain a ban on something that everyone is so thrilled about, it’s just not cachet, and so, as a publicity move, like a cheap politician shifting gears with the latest poll numbers, Dear Mother Church reclaimed Dante’s poem as one of its own.
 Moreover, She now began to refer to it as “The Divine Comedy.”
 This, truly, is a touching Bugs moment:

 "well, ain't dat sweet, kinda gets ya right here"